The Lake Erie Amateur Radio Association - WB8CQR WR8ABC

 2. At a subsequent regularly scheduled membership meeting obtain the approval of a majority of the active members present and voting.

-ARTICLE VI - LIABILITY
+ARTICLE VII - LIABILITY

 Section 1.
 No Trustee or other member shall incur liability to the corporation or to any other member for any action taken on behalf of the corporation or its members under direction of the Trustees or with the approval of a majority of the Trustees, whether or not such approval is formally expressed or rendered.